lara-aras/python-voucher-processor/README.md

 ## Test Cases

-A set of test cases will be developed to ensure comprehensive coverage of the program's functionality.
+A set of test cases has been developed to ensure comprehensive coverage of the program's functionality.